 Design and implementation of computer networks and related systems, communications protocols and distributed systems.
-Prerequisite(s): COMP 3343, 3713, MATH 1023, MATH 1413, (MATH 1323 or MATH 1333), each with a minimum grade of C-.
+Prerequisite(s): COMP 3343, COMP 3713, MATH 1413, MATH 1323, each with a minimum grade of C-.

 COMP 4443 Selected Topics in Computer and Network Security